Black victims underrepresented in named violent crime laws | Federal News Network

 CLEVELAND (AP) — The slayings of Reagan Tokes and Alianna DeFreeze had much in common.

 Both were abducted, raped and killed in Ohio in 2017.
 Tokes was a 21-year-old college student, DeFreeze a 14-year-old seventh grader.
-Both their killers were previously convicted sex offenders.
+Both their killers, previously convicted sex offenders, were subsequently found guilty.

 Yet only one victim got a law with her name on it — Tokes, who was white.